 Getty Images 1314452579

 We believe every child deserves the confidence and skills to make smart financial decisions.
-That’s why we’re committed to building a future where financial literacy starts early and grows with our young people.
+That’s why we’re committed to helping build a future where financial literacy starts early and grows with our young people.

-Our work spans innovative programs and strong community partnerships.
-Through our collaboration with Children’s University, we’re inspiring curiosity and learning beyond the classroom.
-We’re also developing a fun, interactive app for children aged 4–8, designed to make money concepts simple and engaging from the very start.
-And by supporting the University of Tasmania’s West Coast Financial Literacy Project, we’re helping ensure that even the most remote communities have access to essential financial education.
+Through our collaboration with Children’s University, we’re helping to inspire curiosity and learning beyond the classroom.
+We’re also developing a fun, interactive app for children aged 5–8, designed to make money concepts simple and engaging from the very start.
+And by supporting the University of Tasmania’s West Coast Financial Literacy Project, we’re helping ensure that Tasmanian communities have access to essential financial education.

 🌱 Pre‑school

-Young children learn best through play, curiosity, and exploration — and that’s exactly how we introduce early money concepts.
-Through our fun, interactive app for ages 4–8 and hands‑on activities developed with trusted partners, we help pre‑schoolers recognise money, understand simple choices, and start building healthy financial habits from the very beginning.
+Young children learn best through play, curiosity, and exploration — and that’s exactly how we're introducing early money concepts.
+Through our fun, interactive app for ages 5–8 and hands‑on activities developed with trusted partners, we're helping pre‑schoolers recognise money, understand simple choices, and start building healthy financial habits from the very beginning.
 It’s all about planting the seeds for confidence and lifelong learning.

 Explore Early Learning